leeyuhm/dst-portfolio/README.md

 # Data Science Toolbox portfolio

 Selected computational work from the University of Bristol's *Data Science Toolbox* module.
-This body of work was awarded with a first-class mark (82).
+This body of work was awarded a first-class mark (82).

 The module covered statistical modelling, machine learning, deep learning, computational methods and modern data-science workflows.
 The assessed portfolio required students to investigate selected long-form questions in greater depth, supported where appropriate by additional experiments and code.